-11+ boarding applicants sit the entrance exam in school in September, along with day applicants.
-If they miss this date, they have the opportunity to take the Boarders' Entrance Test on 1 February 2017.
+11+ boarding applicants sit the entrance exam in school on 29 September 2018 along with day applicants.
+If they miss this date, they have the opportunity to take the Boarders' Entrance Test on Tuesday 29 January 2019.

 Please contact Tricia Heaton who will be happy to guide you through the admissions process and arrange a personal visit to the school, to meet the Headmaster and boarding staff.